kkremitzki/debian-vagrant-images/README.md

 # FAI vagrant image builder

-This repository aims to build the Debian Vagrant base boxes available at https://app.vagrantup.com/debian
+This repository contains the code to build the Debian Vagrant base boxes available at https://app.vagrantup.com/debian
 See that URL for the end user documentation.
 This repository is based on https://salsa.debian.org/cloud-team/debian-cloud-images with the following Vagrant specific enhancements: